crashkonijn/GOAP/Package/Documentation/Introduction/GettingStarted.md

 - **TargetKey**: A TargetKey references a position in the world.
 For example `AppleTree`.
 All positions must be represented by `Vector3`.

 ## Sensors
 A `Sensor` is a class that reads the current state of the world and provides this information to the `WorldState` when it's needed.
 The `Resolver` uses this information to determine the best action to perform based on the current state of the world.

+Sensors can provide the values for two types of data/keys:
+- **WorldKey**: A WorldKey references a value in the world.
+For example `AppleCount`.
+All values must be represented by `ints`.
+- **TargetKey**: A TargetKey references a position in the world.
+For example `AppleTree`.
+All positions must be represented by `Vector3`.

 Sensors can work in two scopes: `Global` or `Local`.